 The Muslim keeps the above three types of evidence jealously apart, in their proper gradations of authority.
 He never equates them.
 (Deedat, Is the Bible God’s Word?, p.
 6)

 We find it most astonishing that a man who poses as a scholar of Islam should make such a claim.
 He must surely know that there is no truth in his statement at all.
-Firstly the Qur’an contains many passages which record the words of the prophets of God.
+Firstly the Qur’an contains many passages that record the words of the prophets of God.
 For example, we read that Zakariya, the prophet said:

 How can I have a son when age hath overtaken me already and my wife is barren?
 Surah 3:40

 If, as Deedat suggests, the Qur’an only contains the Word of God while the words of prophets are only found in the Hadith, it is extremely difficult to see how these words can ever be attributed to God!
-Secondly there is a passage in the Qur’an which clearly contains the words of angels to Muhammad and not the Word of God to him as is generally alleged:
+Secondly, there is a passage in the Qur’an which clearly contains the words of angels to Muhammad and not the Word of God to him as is generally alleged:

 We come not down save by commandment of thy Lord.
 Unto him belongeth all that is before us and all that is behind us and all that is between these two, and thy Lord was never forgetful.
 Surah 19:64

 There is no hint in the Qur’an as to who is speaking but these words are clearly addressed to Muhammad directly by their authors.
-From the text itself it is quite clear that these are the words of angels and not of God.
+From the text itself, it is quite clear that these are the words of angels and not of God.

 Abu Huraira reported that Allah’s Apostle (may peace be upon him) said: Allah, the Exalted and Glorious, said: I have prepared for my pious servants which eye has seen not, and the ear has heard not and no human heart has perceived such bounties leaving aside those about which Allah has informed you.
 (Sahih Muslim, Vol. 4, p.
 1476)

 The Hadith are full of such sayings.
-Furthermore much of the Qur’an and Hadith read like the passages in the Bible which are alleged to be the words of an historian.
+Furthermore, much of the Qur’an and Hadith read like the passages in the Bible which are alleged to be the words of an historian.
 The passage in the Qur’an which relates the birth of Jesus from his mother Mary reads precisely like the “third type” quoted in Deedat’s booklet:

 And she conceived him, and she withdrew with him to a far place.
 And the pangs of childbirth drove her unto the trunk of a palm tree.
 Surah 19:22-23

 What the Qur’an says here of Mary is no different in narrative form to what Mark 11:13 says of Jesus.
-Nevertheless Deedat, using this verse in Mark as an example, says such narratives are not found in the Qur’an!
+Nevertheless, Deedat, using this verse in Mark as an example, says such narratives are not found in the Qur’an!

 We must conclude that Deedat’s effort to distinguish between the Qur’an and the Bible is founded on totally false premises.
 The Qur’an has the words of prophets and historical narratives throughout its pages and no one can honestly say that it contains the alleged words of God alone.
-Furthermore the Hadith also contain alleged sayings of God as well as those of prophets.
-When Deedat says that these three types of evidence – words of God, prophets and historians – are kept “jealously apart” by the Muslims, he makes a blatantly false statement – one typical of the many we find in his booklet.
+Furthermore, the Hadith also contain alleged sayings of God as well as those of prophets.
+When Deedat says that these three types of evidence – words of God, prophets, and historians – are kept “jealously apart” by the Muslims, he makes a blatantly false statement – one typical of the many we find in his booklet.